pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 # Testing with Sauce Labs

 Just like developing for multiple browsers, testing in multiple browsers can be a frustrating experience.
-Some browsers cause more problems than others, so we need to test in many browsers and configurations as possible.
+Some browsers cause more problems than others, so we need to test in as many browsers and configurations as we can.

 Sauce Labs solves this problem by automating cross-browser testing in the cloud, starting virtual machines (in parallel if required) to test in more than [700 OS/browser combinations](https://wiki.saucelabs.com/display/DOCS/Supported+Browsers+and+Operating+Systems+for+the+Web+Interface).

-The only downside is that the execution of the tests can become slow since it's not the same to test locally than to communicate with remote browsers.
+The only downside is that the execution of the tests can become slow, since it's not the same to test locally than to communicate with remote browsers.

-However, I can confidently say that all of its features outweigh this problem.
+However, all of its features outweigh this problem.
 Other companies that offer similar services are [BrowserStack](https://www.browserstack.com) and [Xamarin Test Cloud](https://www.xamarin.com/test-cloud).

 There's a [Github repo with some example scripts](https://github.com/saucelabs-sample-scripts/Java-Selenium) for how to run Java-based Selenium tests with Sauce Labs.
-For example, here's how a basic Sauce Labs test looks like:
+For example, here's a basic (hello world style) Sauce Labs test:
 ```java
 import org.openqa.selenium.WebDriver;
 import org.openqa.selenium.remote.DesiredCapabilities;